gnana997/sf-explorer/README.md

 ## Usage

-1. Press `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (Mac) to open the command palette
+1. Click the Salesforce icon in the activity bar to open the environments panel
-2. Type "SFDC: Login" and select it to authenticate with Salesforce
+2. Click the "+" button to add a new environment
+3. Fill in the environment details:
+   - Environment name (e.g., "Production", "Sandbox", "Dev")
+   - Login URL (e.g., "https://login.salesforce.com" for production)
-3. Enter your Salesforce username and password when prompted
+   - Username and password
-4. Once logged in, you can run queries by:
-   - Opening the command palette again
+4. Right-click on an environment to:
+   - Set it as active
-   - Typing "SFDC: Run Query" and selecting it
+   - Remove it
-   - Enter your SOQL query when prompted
-5. The results will be displayed in a new tab in a formatted table
+5. Use the "Run SOQL Query" command to execute queries against the active environment

 ## Example Queries